-What you need to be aware of when it comes to ergonomics and your smartphone
+What you need to be aware of when it comes to using your smartphone ergonomically

 There’s no way around it.
 Smartphones have become an integral part of everyday life.
 From binge watching OTT content to texting for work to actually making phone calls (gasp!), almost everyone finds a way to use their favorite little device multiple times throughout the day.